 - Ketostix: (Aka Urine Strips); measure acetoacetate in the urine.

 As we touch on, we do not use Ketostix anymore.

 The Keto Mojo is a blood ketone test kit as well as a blood glucose measuring device.

-Update for 2019: Keto Mojo has just released a Bluetooth dongle that can be purchased on its own (great for those who already own a Keto Mojo) or as an add-on or part of a kit.
+Update for 2021: Keto Mojo has just released a new Ketone Meter with builtin Bluetooth.
 This makes keeping track of your ketone levels much easier.